 On this page Skip this page navigation

-Find out how we’re ensuring the health, safety and well-being of students and staff to support a safe return to in-person learning for the 2021-22 school year.
+Find out how we’re protecting the health, safety and well-being of students and staff to support a safer return to in-person learning for the 2021-22 school year.

 Read the health and safety measures for school and child care.

 Learn what we are doing to improve ventilation and filtration at school.

 Get the facts and book a COVID‑19 vaccine.